bhuvana1014/node-docker-example/README.md

 docker-compose -f docker-compose.test.yml up
 ```

-And then all tests will be ran and the status exit code will be 0 or 1 that means true or false.
+And then all tests will be ran and the status exit code will be 0 or 1 that means true or
+run the test case and push ti docker hub.